KennethTrecy/peratorakka_server/blueprint/specifications.md

 1. A user has the following information:
    - Primary ID
    - Email
-2. A ticker has the following information:
+2. A currency has the following information:
    - Primary ID
    - User ID
    - Code